-The transformers were a great deal for any kid in the 80's.
+The Transformers were a great deal for any kid in the 1980s.
 They were essentially two toys in one .
-You can have a robot and a plane or a robot an a car.
-If you were able to get triple changers you got an even better deal with three toys in one.
+You can have a robot and a plane or a robot and a car.
+If you were able to get triple changers, you got an even better deal with three toys in one.
 Now you can get a tank, a plane and a robot.
 There was even a special robot named Six Shot who had six overall forms - robot, tank, beast, armored car, jet and gun.

 Take for instance the Constructicons.
 Sure, they are just like any construction vehicle.
 However, they are neon and purple colored.
 This makes them stand out too much.The Dinobots and Insecticons are also given alternate modes that stand out too much.
 People would surely notice metallic versions of extinct animals or insects the size of cars.